jgutman/mvesc/README.md

 *Reports*

 This folder contains more human-readable reports of the estimated models.
-Many of these use data automatically derived from the results of the `Model_Results/results` folder.

 Tested in python 3.4.3